- Apparently, How to Lose a Guy in 10 Days is getting turned into a series.

 Guy later replied to his original tweet with a seriously HOT GIF of McConaughey from the movie, adding, “I will be observing and consulting numerous photos of shirtless Matthew McConaughey to properly research this task.”
 The GIF in question?

-For those you that never had the pleasure of watching the movie, How to Lose a Guy in 10 Days is about a Composure columnist named Andie Anderson and an ad exec Benjamin Barry, who both play a bunch of different love games with each other—Ben, to see if Andie will fall in love with him in a certain amount of time, Andie, to see if he'll get fed up and dump her.
-It's truly brilliant entertainment!
+For those you who never had the pleasure of watching the movie, How to Lose a Guy in 10 Days is about a Composure columnist named Andie Anderson and an ad exec Benjamin Barry, who both play a bunch of different love games with each other—Ben, to see if Andie will fall in love with him in a certain amount of time; Andie, to see if he’ll get fed up and dump her.
+It’s truly brilliant entertainment!

 In the meantime, I’ll be rewatching the movie while the rest of the series details trickle in.
 Ciao for now!